Representatives

 Irish National Teachers’ Organisation

 The INTO represents almost all primary school teachers in Ireland and has a good record in terms of highlighting inequality.
-However, it has stayed silent on teachers being able to opt out from being part of the religious community of their schools.
+However, it has stayed almost silent on teachers being able to opt out from being part of the religious community of their schools.

 We call on the INTO to encourage schools to: